berlinrs/berline.rs/_posts/2024-04-23-rust-and-tell-rust-for-the-web.md

 Details about the talks will be published in the next few days.

 Hang out, listen to the talks and have some drinks after the event.

+**Line-Up**

+_SpinKube: WebAssembly and the Web_ by Ryan Levick

+WebAssembly has been touted as the next big thing in server-side development for many years, but it has arguably so far failed to reach the mainstream.
+The past 6 months, however, have started to see this status quo change.
+The latest developments in the WebAssembly ecosystem have made the promise of small, fast, and secure-by-default server-side workloads feel much more real and concrete.
+In this talk, we'll get you caught up on the latest in the WebAssembly ecosystem with a focus on the WASI HTTP specification and SpinKube.
+By the end, you should have a clearer idea of how WebAssembly may change the way you architect your server-side deployments in the future.

+**Speaker Bios**

+_Ryan Levick_
+Ryan is a principal engineer at Fermyon where he works on Spin and upstream WebAssembly tooling.
+He is also a member of the Rust Foundation Board.
+In his free time he enjoys running, singing, cooking, travelling and exploring Berlin where he lives.

 [mainmatter]: https://mainmatter.com/